Queer and Trans Studies in Religion in the 2020s: An Interview with Melissa Wilcox

 by Melissa Wilcox

-Melissa Wilcox spoke to UCHRI Research Grants Manager, Sara Černe, for a new Foundry series highlighting the work of the Institute’s recent grantees and the methods, unorthodox approaches, and challenges they have employed and encountered.
+Melissa Wilcox (UC Riverside) spoke to UCHRI Research Grants Manager, Sara Černe, for a new Foundry series highlighting the work of the Institute’s recent grantees and the methods, unorthodox approaches, and challenges they have employed and encountered.

 Grant funding has allowed us to dream bigger, to build not what was possible but what was right.”